U.S. airlines grapple with 'unfair tax' that adds to aircraft supply disruption

 By David Shepardson and Tracy Rucinski

-WASHINGTON/CHICAGO, Oct 4 (Reuters) - U.S. airlines are scrambling to digest a new 10% tariff on European-made Airbus AIR.PA planes that threaten additional havoc in an aircraft supply market already reeling from frozen deliveries of Boeing Co's BA.N 737 MAX.
+WASHINGTON/CHICAGO, Oct 4 (Reuters) - U.S. airlines are scrambling to digest a new 10% tariff on European-made Airbus AIR.PA planes that threaten additional havoc in a market already reeling from frozen deliveries of Boeing Co's BA.N 737 MAX.

 In a statement late on Thursday, Delta Air Lines DAL.N called the proposed levy on aircraft from Europe that are already under contract for purchase "an unfair tax on U.S. consumers and companies."